openvinotoolkit/open_model_zoo/models/public/gmcnn-places2-tf/gmcnn-places2-tf.md

-# gmcnn-tf
+# gmcnn-places2-tf

 ## Use Case and High-Level Description

-The `gmcnn-tf` is the TensorFlow implementation of GMCNN Image Inpainting model, aimed to estimate suitable pixel information to fill holes in images. `gmcnn-tf` is trained on Places2 dataset with free-form masks.
+The `gmcnn-places2-tf` is the TensorFlow implementation of GMCNN Image Inpainting model, aimed to estimate suitable pixel information to fill holes in images. `gmcnn-places2-tf` is trained on Places2 dataset with free-form masks.
 Originally redistributed as checkpoint files, it was converted to a frozen graph.
 For details see [repository](https://github.com/shepnerd/inpainting_gmcnn).